JosefinE7/MS2_SpaceStation/README.md

 # The ISS in Real Time

 For my second project I decided to make a website based around the International Space Station or ISS for short.
-While we are stepping into a new age in space exploration through companies like SpaceX and Virgin Galactic; the ISS has made it possible for people to have an ongoing presence in space.
-The ISS has been, and continues to be a driving force in all kinds of scientific research as well as international collaboration.
+While we are stepping into a new age in space exploration through companies like SpaceX and Virgin Galactic, the ISS has made it possible for people to have an ongoing presence in space.
+The ISS has been, and continues to be, a driving force in all kinds of scientific research- as well as international collaboration.

 NASA currently is working on a plan to explore other worlds.
 The space station is one of the first steps.
 NASA will use lessons learned on the space station to prepare for human missions that reach farther into space than ever before.
 This is all to say that the ISS time is not over, quite on the contrary: it has just begun.
 With this in mind, let’s explore what the ISS is all about.